James Cameron's unrealized projects: 2000s

-Untitled World War II Project
+Untitled World War II film

 In January 2001, Ain't It Cool News reported that Cameron was interested in directing a screenplay by William Wisher about B-24 Liberation Bombers during World War II, while Cameron liked the screenplay, he decided not to do it, and went off to work on other projects.
 According to Wisher, 20th Century Fox still has the rights to the project.

 True Lies 2

-After the successful reception of his True Lies film, Cameron and Arnold Schwarzenegger decided to make a sequel entitled True Lies 2.
+After the successful reception of his True Lies film, Cameron and Arnold Schwarzenegger decided to make a sequel entitled True Lies 2, with a script written by Jeff Eastin.
 Cameron planned to release it after directing Titanic, with a potential release date in 2002.
 Schwarzenegger was attached to reprise his role as Harry Tasker/Harry Rehnquist.
 Also, Tom Arnold, who portrayed Albert 'Gib' Gibson in the original film, revealed at one point that the sequel's script was written.
 However, the production of the sequel was cancelled.